 Maybe these behaviors frustrate people around you or embarrass you enough to feel annoying or rejected.
 Acting out because you’re bored or behaving in a way you don’t like is frustrating.
 These feelings can lead to social anxiety, rejection sensitive dysphoria, and entirely avoiding social situations.

-Recognize the signs
+Recognize the signs of isolation

 The first step is to recognize when you’re bored.
 Haven’t been productive in an hour?
 Are you scrolling when you shouldn’t be?
 Did you zone out in the middle of your friend’s break-up story?
 Self-awareness and identifying boredom is the first step toward personal growth and change.